-This traditional Pesto is an Italian sauce that is made with garlic, basil, pine nuts, olive oil and parmesan.
-It does lend itself to numerous variations.
+Traditional Pesto is an Italian sauce made with garlic, basil, pine nuts, olive oil and Parmesan.
+It lends itself to numerous variations.
 You can replace the basil with spinach or parsley.
 You can use walnuts or pistachios instead of pine nuts.
 For my family, I often use toasted sunflower seeds; because my grandchildren are allergic to all nuts.

 I use Pesto not only as a sauce for pasta.
 I spread it on fish before baking, on puff pastry for hors d’oeuvres; and I make a Non-Dairy Pesto –https://kosherbygloria.com/pesto-non-dairy/ to spread on lamb chops before roasting.
 Anyway, you use Pesto, I have no doubt that it will become a favorite in your house as it has in mine.